Ararat, NC

 Ararat is a small community in east Surry County on the Ararat River.
 It was named for the river, which was named for the Biblical Mount Ararat.
 Ararat has an altitude of 898 feet.
 A fire house and siding still exist where the tracks cross the street.
 Beyond this, I know little of the community.

-The station was 30 x 50 feet with a platform extending an additional 6 on the building ends and 8 feet on the building's front and back.
+Ararat’s depot was one of the railroad’s standard Type 3 combination stations, identical to the one at Dalton.
+The station was 30 x 50 feet with a platform extending an additional 6 on the building ends and 8 feet on the building’s front and back.
 The roof overhang only covered 6 feet of the deck.
-The passenger waiting room and the agent's office were at one end and both measured 15 x 12.5 feet.
+The passenger waiting room and the agent’s office were at one end and both measured 15 x 12.5 feet.
 The passenger end had tongue and groove flooring.
 The freight room filled the rest of the station measuring 37.5 x 30 feet.
-The freight room's interior had 2 inch plank floors and the walls had 1 inch boards lined vertically up to 3.6 feet from the floor.
+The freight room’s interior had 2 inch plank floors and the walls had 1 inch boards lined vertically up to 3.6 feet from the floor.
 Fairbanks standard single beam scales were installed to weigh freight.
-The station's exterior walls were board and batten.
+The station’s exterior walls were board and batten.
 The roof was metal shingles on 1 inch wood sheeting.
-In addition to the station, a passenger platform and an oil house, both built around 1910 were railroad-owned structures nearby.
-The platform was 175 feet long and was made of planks laid on 6 inch thick chert fill.
+In addition to the station, a passenger platform and an oil house were railroad-owned structures nearby; the oil house followed a Southern Railway standard plan dated November 1915.
+The passenger platform was surfaced with chert about 6 inches thick, with roughly 175 board feet of lumber in its plank crossings.

 Track Diagram